GajjiMeghana/Stockprediction/README.md

-Ensure that you have streamlit installed in your desktop Create a separate environment in Anaconda Navigator Open terminal and run the following command pip install yfinance pip install plotly conda install -c conda-forge fbprophet streamlit run main.py
+Ensure that you have streamlit installed in your desktop Create a separate environment in Anaconda Navigator Open terminal and run the following command
+1.pip install yfinance
+2.pip install plotly
+3.conda install -c conda-forge fbprophet
+4.streamlit run main.py
 ## ensure that python version is 3.7